oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-browse-load-data.md

 4. Look for the other tables of interest on the main catalog page.
     Recall from the meeting notes in the workshop's introduction that we are also interested in CUSTOMER\_CA and GENRE tables.

-    You will also see CUSTOMER\_SALES\_ANALYSIS table which is empty.
+    You will also see CUSTOMER\_SALES\_ANALYSIS\_FULL table which is empty.
 This table will be populated by the transforms tool later in this workshop.

     Find and click on these tables to do a data preview.